wp-plugins/wp-e-commerce/readme.txt

 * Fix: redundant product thumbnail is displayed on category / single product list.
 * Fix: variation checkbox column width in WP 3.7.
 * Fix: Out of stock message for variations now correctly shows variation of product for the title, rather than main product.
+* Fix: Use proper link in checkout for variation products.
+* Fix: Return tax information in switchmethod() JS function.
+* Fix: Resolve conflict with Advanced Custom Fields on save_post hook for products.
+* Fix: Update Bulgarian Currency symbol.
+* Fix: Resolve issue where updating pages causes rewrite rule conflicts when pretty permalinks are enabled.

 = 3.8.12.1 =
 * Fix: Fatal error in wpsc_product_list_exclude_child_categories() due to other themes